 Enjoy the opportunity to visit a variety of American university campuses in the Northeast!
-In summer 2013, students visited Harvard University, Brown Univeristy and the University of Connecticut.
-2014 college visits will be announced as soon as they are reserved.
+In summer 2014, students visited Harvard University, Brown Univeristy and the University of Connecticut.
+Summer 2015 college visits will be announced as soon as they are reserved.

 All students in the program will be housed together with other pre-college students attending Yale Summer Session.

 Develop the confidence and skills you need to be an active learner in American university classes.
 This class is designed to be eclectic, broad, interesting, provocative, and interactive.
 Learn to analyze, synthesize, and produce facts and information, while also improving your critical thinking skills.

 - Develop listening skills and improve your academic note-taking abilities

 - Enhance your ability to interact, discuss, argue, debate and give oral reports

 - Expand your vocabulary and review grammatical structures